bmlam/EasyGrantsAdmin/README.md

 As mentioned, it is sufficient for each project to use only one single script for grants and synonyms.
-Now you might ask if each projects has itw own script for grant and synonyms, how would it be possible track them at a central place?
+Now you might ask if each projects has itw own script for grant and synonyms, how would it be possible to track them at a central place?
 Simple.
-The site just has to include in the deployment workflow a step to always the following query
+The package provides a function to export the data in OBJECT_GRANT_REQUESTS into a script in the form of a CLOB.
+The site just has to include in the deployment workflow a step to extract the script with the following query

 ```
   SELECT pck_grants_admin.f_export_request_meta FROM DUAL;
 ```

-and spool the result into a script file.
-This file would be the central place.
+Once the script is spooled to a file, which can be checked into the source code repository.
-The grant requests of each project will end up in the OBJECT_GRANT_REQUEST table and the f_export_request_meta function will generate a script file that can be used to repopulate the very table.
+Since the grant and revoke requests of all projects end up in the OBJECT_GRANT_REQUEST table and the exported script reflects all rows in the table, it can be used to repopulate the very table, should such a need arise.

-In fact the function returns a CLOB containing the MERGE statements into OBJEct_GRANTS_RQUESTS.
-Spool the CLOB and commit it to your repository - of course you should automate this in your deployment workflow.
-For example a robot can spool it directly to a path in your repository and commit it.
-So basically the projects just use one script for grants and synonyms, the automated workflow maintains the central script.
+Of course you the script export and check-in step should be automated and included in the deployment workflow.
+For example a robot can spool it

+directly to a path in your repository and commit it.
+To sum up, each projects just requires one script for grants and synonyms, the automated workflow keeps the central script, which incorporate the grants and revokes for all projects, up-to-date.

-File demo_workflow.md shows how this is done in practice.
+File demo_workflow.md shows how this is done in practice (without the automated export step).

 ## Advanced Use Cases
-Using name patterns
+The tool also allows the use of regular expression to specifies the grantees, for example it is possible to use **HR|SALES** to specifiy
+* HR
+* SALES

+as grantees within the same row of OBJECT_GRANT_REQUEST.

+By the same token, **USER0[1-3]** specifies in one row that
+* USER01
+* USER02
+* USER03

+are the grantees.

 ## Installation